mozilla/ichnaea/docs/metrics.rst

     mark for the number of rows.
 For performance reasons the gauges are based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.

+``table.ocid_cell_age`` : gauges

+    This gauge measures when the last entry was added to the table.
+It represents this as `now() - max(created)` and converts it to a millisecond value.
+This metric is useful to see if the ocid_import jobs are run on a regular basis.

 S3 backup counters